Pioneer Air Lines

-Essair (short for Efficiency, Safety, and Speed in the Air) was incorporated in 1939, the first airline authorized by the federal Civil Aeronautics Board (CAB) to fly as a "local service" air carrier in the United States.
-It changed its name to Pioneer Air Lines in 1946 and served destinations in New Mexico and Texas.
-Pioneer and was acquired by and merged into Continental Airlines in 1955.
+Essair (short for Efficiency, Safety, and Speed in the Air) was incorporated in 1939, the first airline authorized by the federal Civil Aeronautics Board (CAB) to fly as a local service carrier in the United States.
+Essair Lines changed its name to Pioneer Air Lines in 1946, and served destinations in New Mexico and Texas.
+Pioneer was acquired by and merged into Continental Airlines in 1955.